-Your call to action (that leads to a conversion) is naturally connected to what you want to achieve with your email marketing, so getting more conversions has a direct impact on your return on investment.
+Your call to action (that leads to conversion) is naturally connected to what you want to achieve with your email marketing, so getting more conversions has a direct impact on your return on investment.

 Start Tracking Your Email Marketing KPIs

 We love helping small business owners like yourself, so if you’d like to take your email marketing efforts a step further, that’s what we’re here for.
-Give us a call or contact us here to speak with an email marketing experrt today about how we can grow your list, open rates, and conversions!
+Give us a call or contact us to speak with an email marketing expert today about how we can grow your list, open rates, and conversions!